by Catherine Pratt

-If the negative person is someone who only ever has negative things to say and can never see anything positive at all, you could try saying after they've finished telling you some tragic story, say to them, "now tell me a positive story" or "Tell me about something good that happened to you today."
+If the negative person is someone who only ever has negative things to say and can never see anything positive at all, you could try saying after they've finished telling you some tragic story, say to them, "Now tell me a positive story" or "Tell me about something good that happened to you today."
 Some people have no idea how negative they’ve become.
 That's what they're surrounded by day in and day out so it’s just become a way of life for them.
 By being given the reminder, they may actually realize that being negative isn't the kind of person they want to be and may start to work on becoming more positive.
 Or, they may decide it's not worth telling you their horror stories because you'll ask them to think of something positive.
 Sob sisters (always whining, feel the world is against them, feel they're victims) will probably not find you very attractive to whine to anymore because you don't get sucked into their drama.

 4. Imagine a bright white light surrounding you

-Yes, this sounds silly but if you can do it, it’s amazing how much of a difference it can make.
+Yes, this might sound silly at first but if you can do it, it’s amazing how much of a difference it can make.
 You'll feel that their negativity can’t touch you because you now have a force field protecting you.

 I used to have a really nasty manager who would constantly try to